 When you sign up for a wireless plan and buy a phone, you’ll likely be offered insurance in case your device is damaged, lost or stolen.
 For those who are accident-prone with their phones, insurance may be worthwhile—especially for a pricey device.
 Otherwise, a protective case, which helps shield your device from everyday bangs and bumps, may be enough to get by.
 You can set aside the money you would have spent on insurance premiums—often about $10 to $20 per month—for backup in case you need to repair or replace your phone at some point.

 Plus, your credit card may provide coverage for damaged or stolen smartphones.
-Certain Mastercard World and World Elite cards as well as all consumer cards from Wells Fargo, the Chase Ink Business Preferred card and the U.S. Bank Platinum Visa card offer cell-phone insurance as a free benefit if you pay your wireless bill with the card.
+For example, the American Express Platinum, the Chase Freedom Flex and the U.S. Bank Visa Platinum card all offer cell-phone insurance as a free benefit if you pay your wireless bill with the card.
 However, insurance coverage is typically more limited with credit-card plans than with those provided through wireless carriers.

 If you can live without the hottest high-end phone—which likely runs close to $1,000 or more—you can find plenty of good choices among less-pricey models.
 “The difference between what a $300 phone can do and what a $1,000 phone can do today is much narrower” than in the past, says Moore-Crispin.